Select Page

 Will there be shuttle services?

-Courtesy of Lamers, shuttle service to area hotels listed below will be available:
+Courtesy of Lamers, shuttle service will run between the Baird Center and the area hotels listed below at the following times:

 7-9 a.m.